An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Numerical results

 Let us first consider the case of a low wavenumber $\kappa=1$.
 In this setting, we obtain $\|u\|_{\HO}\approx 2.5$ and $\|u\|_{L^2(\Omega)}\approx 1.8$ for the plane wave solution $u$.
 We compare the plane wave solution $u$ with the approximation $\uh$ given by the ACMS method for different underlying finite element discretizations and multi-indices $S_\Gamma$, which define the order of the interface approximation space $V_{\Gamma,S_\Gamma}$ introduced in \cref{eq:interface_space_finite}.
 Moreover, we use the same value of $I_e \in \{2,4,8,\ldots, 64\}$ for each of the $12$ edges in $\E$.

 \cref{tab:convergence_edge_modes_classical} shows the approximation error of the ACMS method and the corresponding errors for the nodal interpolant $I_h(u)$ for each mesh resolution.
 We observe that the $H^1$-error decreases with a rate between $3.5$ and $4.0$, until it approaches the accuracy of the nodal interpolant $I_hu$ of the underlying finite element mesh.
 Similarly, the $L^2$-error decays cubically for sufficiently fine finite element meshes.
-This is in good agreement with~\cref{thm:estimate_sesP_norm,thm:convergence_interface_L2} and the relation $\lambda_i^e \sim i^2$ stated in~\cref{eq:edge_eigs_behavior}.
+The $L^2$-convergence is in good agreement with~\cref{thm:convergence_interface_L2} and the relation $\lambda_i^e \sim i^2$ stated in~\cref{eq:edge_eigs_behavior}, while the $H^1$-convergence is better than predicted by \cref{lem:improved_rate_interface} in this example.
 We may conclude that, already with a low number of edge modes $I_e\leq 32$, or which corresponds to $|S_\Gamma|\leq 384$, the ACMS solution achieves the accuracy of the nodal interpolant in the $H^1$-norm, which employs around $8{\cdot}10^6$ vertices for $h\approx 3.4{\cdot}10^{-4}$.
 In fact, as shown in \cref{tab:convergence_edge_modes_classical_FEM}, the ACMS solution converges to the (standard) finite element solution $u_{\rm FEM}$ quadratically in the $H^1$-norm and cubically in the $L^2$-norm, respectively.